SMUnlimited/AMAI/README.md

 If you make a custom map you need to make sure in the world editor it is also set to Latest Patch dataset and still using the melee AI.
 If you don't do this the AI will get stuck upgrading past tier 2 as it will use the vanilla patch.

+Scripted maps may need to disable the Commander as it will otherwise conflict.

 To change the patch data set use the following menus from the world editor.
 > scenario -